Disentangling Geometry, Performance, and Training in Language Models: Why Does Effective Rank Not Correlate Well with Performance?

 \section{Why Does Effective Rank Not Correlate Well with Performance?}

-To answer our \textit{RQ2}, we investigate why the effective rank of the unembedding matrix, $\mathcal{R}(\boldsymbol{\mathrm{W}})$, may often fail to correlate with model performance.
+In this section, we examine the factors that may drive variations in the effective rank $\mathcal{R}(\boldsymbol{\mathrm{W}})$ in order to address \textit{RQ2}.
 We find that $\mathcal{R}(\boldsymbol{\mathrm{W}})$ is highly dependent on certain training hyperparameters, and these choices in turn influence model performance.
-To isolate these effects, we systematically ablate key hyperparameters (see \S\ref{sec:exp_setup}) while keeping all others fixed, and evaluate both $\mathcal{R}(\boldsymbol{\mathrm{W}})$ and in-distribution loss.
-For a fair comparison across model sizes, we normalize the loss per model size, hereafter termed the scaled loss.
-Our findings are as follows.
+To isolate these effects, we systematically ablate key hyperparameters (see \S\ref{sec:exp_setup}) while keeping all others fixed, and evaluate both $\mathcal{R}(\boldsymbol{\mathrm{W}})$ and in-distribution loss \footnote{ For a fair comparison across model sizes, we normalize the loss per model size, hereafter termed the scaled loss. } .